How General Contractors Verify Subs Are Licensed and Insured?

 Verifying insurance and bonding is what keeps those accidents from becoming financial or legal setbacks.
 It ensures that accountability is distributed correctly and that your business remains protected in the event of the unexpected.

-Why Licensing Alone Is Not Enough
+Why Licensing Alone is Not Enough

 A valid license confirms qualification, but it does not provide financial protection.
 If a subcontractor damages property or a worker is injured, you need proof of insurance and sometimes bonding to prevent claims against your own policies.